 When we moved to Canada, I wanted a drastic change and cut all my hair very short.
 It was a liberating act.
 Since I never straightened them chemically again and go for the natural look.
 Failed attempts at colours leave me with orange-ish hair here and there but that’s okay.

 Do not let your appearance define who you are.

-It’s okay to change what you do not like about you.
+It’s okay to change what you do not like about yourself.
 Whatever it is: your hair, your belly, your breasts… if it makes you happier to change this, just go for it.
 Do not let anyone tell you otherwise because you deserve to love the body you came in.

 I often wish my hair were different.
 Not necessarily straight but… lighter, That they would be easier to dye so I could express my personality this way.

-What is your favorite afro hairdo ?
+What is your favourite afro hairdo?